 UAAG is seen as relevant for the future of accessibility, especially for mobile device accessibility.
 Mobile devices show the need for accessibility within a combination of UI, the content and applications used.
 UAAG also highlights the need for more accessibility features that work seamlessly across devices, platforms, and browsers.

-If you would like to explore more about UAAG specifically, check out the documentation from WCAG here.
+If you would like to explore more about UAAG specifically, check out the documentation with standards and guidelines from WCAG.

 Why is WCAG important for Video?